ntumitolab/ecme-rirr-dox/README.md

 # ecme-rirr-dox

-Cardiomyocyte electrophysiology and bioenergetics model with doxorubicin perturbation.(WIP)
+Cardiomyocyte electrophysiology and bioenergetics model with doxorubicin perturbation.